-Increasing federal match funds for states boosts enrollment of kids in health-care programsAugust 7th, 2012 in Health /
+Increasing federal match funds for states boosts enrollment of kids in health-care programsAugust 7, 2012 in Medicine & Health / Health

 Significantly more children get health insurance coverage after increases in federal matching funds to states for Medicaid and the Children's Health Insurance Program (CHIP), according to new research from the University of Michigan.

 The research, published Monday in the journal Health Affairs, showed that a 10-percentage-point increase in the federal match for Medicaid and CHIP, similar to the increase that occurred with the American Reinvestment and Recovery Act, is associated with an increase of 1.9 percent in the number of children enrolled in Medicaid nationwide, or approximately 500,000 additional children.